TDM - Tables Implementation

 TDM 9.1 has added the TableLevelDefinitions MTable to enable setting a customized logic for selected tables.

-A customized flow can be added to table's extract, load or delete.
-The implementor can set a customized flow for all activities - extract, delete, and load - or for some of the activities.
+A customized flow can be added to a table's extract, load or delete processes.
+The implementor can set a customized flow for all activities - extract, delete, and load - or only for apecific activities.
 This feature opens a variety of capabilities such as:

 • Custom masking of selective fields (not Catalog-based).